deepinv/deepinv/docs/source/user_guide/training/datasets.rst

 Datasets
 ========

-The datasets subpackage lets you use datasets with DeepInverse, for testing and training.
+The datasets module lets you use datasets with DeepInverse, for testing and training.

 Datasets can be either: